Hiéville

 Hiéville ([jevil]) is a former commune in the Calvados department in the Normandy region in northwestern France.
 On 1 January 2017, it was merged into the new commune Saint-Pierre-en-Auge.

 Population

 Etymology

 French linguist René Lepelley writes that the etymology of Hiéville is similar to that of the commune Hiesville in the Manche department.
-Both names probably come from the word 'hedo' (derived from the Ancient Greek word for pleasure) and the Old French word 'ville', which originally referred to a rural estate or territory.
+Both names probably come from the word 'hedo' (a Germanic personal name) and the Old French word 'ville', which originally referred to a rural estate or territory.
 Ville itself was derived from the Latin phrase 'villa rustica,' a countryside home.